peckyoke/wp-paynowqr/README.md

 # References

+The Javascript QR code are taken from https://gist.github.com/chengkiang/7e1c4899768245570cc49c7d23bc394c.

+The Javasript QR code are taken from https://github.com/davidshimjs/qrcodejs.

-The paynow QR code generated are adapted from [PaynowQR](https://github.com/ThunderQuoteTeam/PaynowQR).
+The PHP paynow QR code generated are adapted from [PaynowQR](https://github.com/ThunderQuoteTeam/PaynowQR).

 The CRC script is taken from https://beccati.com/crc16.php.